aadi1011/NLP-Food-Reviews/README.md

 ### Step 4: Modelling
 We employed two types of modelling in this: Conventional Machine Learning and Deep Learning using LSTMs

-In Machine Learning, we applied:
+In Machine Learning, we applied:<br>
 a) **Logistic Regression**: A simple linear classification algorithm that learns a decision boundary.

 b) **Support Vector Classifier (SVC)**: A powerful algorithm for binary and multi-class classification.